 Flights from Bratislava

 From the Bratislava airport, you can fly directly to Dalaman International Airport, which is located only a few kilometres from the city.
-Ryanair is operating scheduled flights from BTS to Dalaman, Turkey twice a week, on Thursdays and Mondays.
+Ryanair is operating scheduled flights from BTS to Dalaman, Turkey once a week, on Saturdays.
 The flight takes approximately 3.5 hours.

 Transportation from the airport to the city centre

 Two bus companies run regularly from the airport.
 Both operate shuttle services between the airport and the cities of Marmaris and Fethiye.
 If you want to get to the city centre, these companies will take you there by bus.
 They have a stop right before the exit from the domestic flights’ terminal.